-Title Division 1115 Truxtun Ave Bakersfield, CA 93301-4639 (661) 868-3300
+Residential Division 1115 Truxtun Ave Bakersfield, CA 93301-4639 (661) 868-3485

+A DEDI ACEMENT DOOR EDTV.

-A. REPLACEMENT PROP ERTY:
+A. REPLACEMENT PROP EKIT.

-ASSESSOR'S PARCEL NUMBER

 PROPERTY ADDRESS CITY

 DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

-B. ORIGINAL (FORMER) F PROPERTY:
+B. ORIGINAL (FORMER) F PROPERTY: I

 ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

 PROPERTY ADDRESS CITY

-C. CLAIMANT INFORMAT NAME OF CLAIMANT ION
+C. CLAIMANT INFORMAT ION

+NAME OF CLAIMANT

-r penalty of perjury under the laws of the notion of the complete to the best of my knowled he State of California that the foregoing, and all information lge and belief.
+r penalty of perjury under the laws of to nd complete to the best of my knowled he State of California that the foregoing, and all information

 SIGNATURE OF CLAIMANT DATE

-MAILING ADDRESS DAYTIME PHONE NUMBER ()
+MAILING ADDRESS DAYTIME PHONE NUMBER

 CITY, STATE, ZIP E-MAIL ADDRESS